CrossRef/crossref-precipitation-reports/about.md

 This will also allow us to prototype things that may make it into Participation Reports.

+And we've always been curious about how much we might be able to build using some of the incredible tools that have emerged for data scientists.

-### I hate it.
-Why doesn't it do X?
+### Why doesn't it do X?

 We're glad you asked.
-The [source is available in GitLab]() under an MIT Open Source License.
+The [source is available in GitLab](https://gitlab.com/crossref/crossref-precipitation-reports) under an MIT Open Source License.
 We even built it with an eye toward extension.
 It uses standard libraries like [pandas](https://pandas.pydata.org/) and [Plotly](https://plotly.com/) to do most of its work.
 And the enitre page is driven by the most excellent [Streamlit](https://streamlit.io/).
-We look forward to your pull requests!
+We look forward to your merge requests!

+### How often is the data updated?

+Every night.
+If there is demand, we can do this more frequently.